 is unlike anything two mega-guitarists would release today and belongs in every picker's library just for the banter alone which is right up there with the best of Homer and Jethro.

 All of us at Epiphone loved Les and Chet.
-Together they were big supporters of Epiphone in the 1990s when it first reemerged from the shadows with a blast of fresh ideas.
+Together, they were big supporters of Epiphone in the 1990s when the House of Stathopoulo first reemerged from the shadows with a blast of fresh ideas.
 If they were here today, you can bet that Les would be tinkering with the PRO-1 Humbucker and the Masterbilt Century

 electronics while Chet provided accompaniment on a PRO-1 Classic